senacor/Tutorials-Microservices/hints/stage-11/README.md

 For details on how to create and configure the VPC please refer to step 1 - 3 of the ["Working with Amazon RDS DB Instances in a VPC"](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.WorkingWithRDSInstanceinaVPC.html) tutorial.

-## Creating MySQL databases managed by RDS
+## Creating MySQL databases managed by RDS and VCS

 1. Navigate to the RDS console by selecting "RDS" in the "Database" section of your AWS account.
 2. Launch a "MySQL" instance; select the "Community Edition" and run it as "Dev/Test".